50 Incredible Things To Do in Argentina

 47. See dinosaurs in Patagonia

-Parts of Patagonia are literal dinosaur cemeteries, and discoveries are still being made to this day.
+Parts of Patagonia are dinosaur cemeteries, and discoveries are still being made to this day.

 The province of Neuquén is a particular hot spot.
 There are several museums (and perhaps some more bones?) to discover on drives from the capital of Neuquén City.